WilliamTsao/WhatNow/README.md

 ## User Stories or Use Cases

 1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. as a registered user, I can log in to the site
-3. as a user, I can post new questions
+3. as a registered user, I can post new questions
-4. as a user, I can seach questions/suggestions posted by other users
+4. as a registered user, I can seach questions/suggestions posted by other users
-5. as a user, I can post suggestions to other users' questions
+5. as a registered user, I can post suggestions to other users' questions
-6. as a user, I can upvote suggestions that I find helpful
+6. as a registered user, I can like/unlike suggestions that I find helpful

 ## Research Topics